pps-lab/cohere/README.md

   </p>

-  N. Kuchler, E. Opel, H. Lycklama, A. Viand, and A. Hithnawi, "Cohere: Managing Differential Privacy in Large Scale Systems" <br>
+  N. Küchler, E. Opel, H. Lycklama, A. Viand, and A. Hithnawi, "Cohere: Managing Differential Privacy in Large Scale Systems" <br>
 in 2024 IEEE Symposium on Security and Privacy (SP), San Francisco, CA, USA, 2024